E10

 - Measure battery voltage: Use a multimeter at the battery posts.
 If below about 11.8 V, the battery is deeply discharged.

 - Charge or replace battery: Remove and bench-charge the battery with an appropriate charger.
-If it will not hold charge or fails a load test, replace with a battery that meets Wacker Neuson CCA and capacity specs.
+If it will not hold a charge or fails a load test, replace with a battery that meets Wacker Neuson CCA and capacity specs.

-- Inspect charger: With AC supply present, measure output of the built-in battery charger (often 13.4–13.8 V DC).
+- Inspect charger: With AC supply present, measure the output of the built-in battery charger (often 13.4–13.8 V DC).
 If no output, check fuses and wiring; replace the charger if defective.

 - Clean and tighten terminals: Remove corrosion from posts and clamps.
 Reinstall and tighten securely.
 Check the ground strap to the frame.